Innovating is a key component to the success of any business.

 Real estate was the largest asset class in the United States in 2014—worth an estimated $40 trillion (Federal Reserve data).
 Residential housing encompassed approximately $23 trillion, while commercial real estate accounted for $15 trillion.

-According to the Council for Mortgage Lenders, “the global crowdfunding economy grew to more than $5 billion in 2013” and a recent Foundation Capital white paper predicts that the global crowdfunding market could reach $1 trillion by 2025.
+According to the Council for Mortgage Lenders, “the global crowdfunding economy grew to more than $5 billion in 2013” and a recent Foundation Capital white paper predicts that this market could reach $1 trillion by 2025.

 #3.
 Both commercial and residential real estate are seeing innovation.